-Promote and support Indigenous initiatives and a culture of equity, diversity and inclusivity for all.
+Promote and support Indigenous initiatives and a culture of equity, diversity, inclusion, and anti-racism for all.

 - Embrace and act upon the Truth and Reconciliation Commission’s recommendations and calls to action and build stronger relationships with our local Indigenous community.

-- Improve the representation, participation and engagement of equity–seeking groups within our community.
+- Improve the representation, participation and engagement of equity–deserving groups within our community.

-- Advance programs, policies and processes that foster equity, diversity and inclusivity.
+- Advance programs, policies and processes that foster equity, diversity, inclusion, and anti-racism.

 This is our plan to embrace the forces of change in our world.